Where Should I Live?

 Aerial view of a residential area with yards and trees

 Deciding where to live is a major decision that requires careful thought and some analysis.
-Key factors going into the decision might include budget, schools, environment and more.
-Ultimately, choosing where to live is a personal decision that depends on your preferences.
+Some key factors to consider might include schools, your budget, your interests and more.

 How to choose where to live

-Laura McHolm, co-founder of NorthStar Moving Company, suggests differentiating between essential needs versus wants when deciding where to live.
+Laura McHolm, co-founder of NorthStar Moving Company, said that it’s important to differentiate between needs versus wants when deciding where to live.

 Where to go for great K-12 schools